 Different Facets of One Icon

-In 2027, Vitra produces two versions: Panton Chair (matte polypropylene) and Panton Classic (rigid polyurethane foam with glossy lacquer).
-For high-traffic reception zones, we recommend the matte version—it's indestructible, easy to clean, and scratch-resistant.
+Currently, Vitra produces two versions: Panton Chair (matte polypropylene) and Panton Classic (rigid polyurethane foam with glossy lacquer).
+For high-traffic reception zones, Reception Space recommends the matte version—it's indestructible, easy to clean, and scratch-resistant.
 The glossy classic is for art centers and fashion brands, where the chair acts as a precious object reflecting light and attracting attention.